 During the mid-summer of 2018, before Daastan Naama app was made available to the public through Google Play Store, an extensive marketing campaign was conducted on social media websites.
 The campaign, recorded under the hashtag of #OneOftheFifty, gained so much popularity and garnered an astonishing amount of traffic.
-People from all around the world wanted in on the new hit thing that was Daastan Naama, and would reach out to the team constantly to find out what it is that needed to be done to become a part of it.
+People from all around the world wanted to be featured on Daastan Naama.
+Our team was constantly being asked questions to find out what it is that needed to be done to become a part of #OneOftheFifty.
 Speculations bloomed about who these celebrated authors were, how they were selected, and what is it that they were a part of.

 Creative posters were designed which had the picture and name of the author, along with the title of their work which was to appear in Daastan Naama.
 The posters were titled with hashtags of #Top50AuthorsYouDontKnowAbout and #OneofFifty, which created a buzz in the whole community of Daastan over what was coming.
-Eventually it would become clear that not only would the work of these authors be uploaded to the app, but in fact, it would be done so in the way of poetry recitals and podcasts.
+Eventually it would become clear that the work of these authors would be uploaded to the app in the style of poetry recitals and podcasts.
 This innovative twist on sharing their work brought it to life, and that too in their very own voice.